 - Train your American Eskimo dog to stay in one place.

-- Don’t neglect your medications and plan medical check-ups.
+- Don’t neglect your medications, and plan medical check-ups.

 Final Thoughts:

-If you have an over-sensitive immune system, American Eskimo is not the dog for you.
+An American Eskimo dog is not hypoallergenic due to its heavy shedding.
+If you have an oversensitive immune system, an American Eskimo is not the dog for you.
 Why?
-If you get an Eskie, his hair will stick to everything in your home. …and you’ll never know where the allergen kicked off the allergic reaction.
-From the air?
+If you get an Eskie, his hair will stick to everything in your home.
+You’ll never know where the allergen kicked off the allergic reaction—from the air?
 From the floor?
-Or from the couch?
+Or from the couch.

 Copyright CaninePals.Com.
 All Rights Reserved.